gravitybv/strapi-plugin-permissions/README.md

 ## Installation

-1. Install using `npm install strapi-plugin-permissions`
+1. Install using `npm install @gravitybv/strapi-plugin-permissions` in the root of your Strapi project.

 ## Usage